types of loading dock lifts

 Damaged Dock Door Panel Section

-Break-ins or vandalism, or core and edge damage can also be factors that play a part in your loading dock door not operating correctly.
-Since most loading dock doors have sections, it’s sometimes possible to only need to fix the damaged section rather than the whole entire dock door.
+Break-ins, vandalism, or core and edge damage can also be factors that play a part in your loading dock door not operating correctly.
+Since most loading dock doors have sections, it’s sometimes possible to only need to fix the damaged section rather than the entire dock door.

 However, you should have a professional inspect the door for any damage to ensure the warehouse dock door is safe and secure.
 It may seem cost-effective to only replace the damaged section, but it might not prolong the life of your dock door for very long.
 Yes, replacing the missing or damaged dock door is cost-effective, but in the case of break-ins, purchasing a new loading dock door may be the safest option.